input-output-hk/cardano-playground/README.md

     just save-ssh-config

 With that you can then get started with:

-* list machines: `just list-machines`
-* ssh to machines: `just ssh $MACHINE`
+    # Listing machines
+    just list-machines

+    # Ssh to machines
+    just ssh $MACHINE

-* finding other operations recipes to use: `just --list`
+    # Finding other operations recipes to use
+    just --list

 ## Cloudformation

-We bootstrap our infrastructure using AWS Cloudformation, it creates resources like S3 Buckets, a DNS Zone, KMS key, and OpenTofu state storage.
+We bootstrap our infrastructure using AWS Cloudformation, it creates resources like S3 Buckets, a DNS zone, KMS key, and OpenTofu state storage.

 The distinction of what is managed by Cloudformation and OpenTofu is not very strict, but generally anything that is not of the mentioned resource types will